 1. You must petition to declare the minor before attempting to register for any CORE COURSES in GOLD.
-You must be junior standing (or projected junior by the end of the current quarter).
-GOLD will not allow you to register for any of the minor courses (unless you get permission from the instructor).
+You must be in junior standing (or projected junior by the end of the current quarter) to register for any of the minor courses (unless you get permission from the instructor).

 2. If at all possible, please do not wait until your senior year to begin completing courses for the minor.
 Some of the courses develop long waiting lists and not all courses are offered every quarter.
 Please plan ahead.

 4. All minor courses are listed by default with a “departmental approval required to finalize registration” warning.
 Please ignore this and attempt to register without contacting the instructor for approval (unless you are not in junior standing).

 5. A small number of courses, such as ED 120, may be set as “approval code required” from the start.
 In this case you will need to contact the listed instructor directly for an approval code.

 7. The GGSE Student Affairs Office on the fourth floor lobby of the Education Building is open M-F, 8 am - 12 pm, and 1 pm - 5 pm.
 Please email: email@example.com for any questions and/or advising.